alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Indicate the jurisdiction the following employees fall under:

-  - Canada Post Corporation
+  - Canada Post Corporation (F)
-  - An insurance company
+  - An insurance company (P)
-  - A uranium mining company
+  - A uranium mining company (F)
-  - Canadian Broadcasting Corporation
+  - Canadian Broadcasting Corporation (F)
-  - A retail department store with locations in every province
+  - A retail department store with locations in every province (P)
-  - A chartered bank.
+  - A chartered bank (F)

 What is the difference between a contract of service and a contract for service?